-Tanya Reinhart was born in 1943 in Israel where she was raised by her unmarried mother, who was a communist.
+Tanya Reinhart was born on July 23, 1943 in Haifa, Israel where she was raised by her unmarried mother, who was a communist.
 At the Hebrew University in Jerusalem, Reinhart earned a BA in philosophy and Hebrew literature in 1967, followed by an MA in philosophy and comparative literature.
 She then went on to receive a Ph.D. in liguistics from the Massachusetts Institute of Technology (MIT), where her thesis supervisor was Noam Chomsky.
 She was politically active with both the Communist Party and the Young Communist League.

 Reinhart subsequently served as a professor of linguistics and cultural studies at Tel Aviv University for more than 20 years.
 At various times in her career, she also held teaching positions at Columbia University, Duke University, MIT, New York University, the University of Paris, and Utrecht University in the Netherlands.
 Some of the courses she taught were in the fields of art, literature, and media studies.